 Fasten seat belt before each trip.
 In the event of an accident, people not wearing seat belts endanger their fellow occupants and themselves.

 Seat belts are designed to be used by only one person at a time.
-They are not suitable for people younger than 12 years of age or smaller than 150 cm.
-Child restraint system \Rightarrow 41.
+They are not suitable for people younger than 12 years of age or smaller than 5 ft.
+Child restraint system ⋄ 41.